-The Georgia city of Newnan is part of the wider metropolitan Atlanta region, lying approximately 65 kilometres southwest of the state capital.
+The Georgia city of Newnan is part of the wider metropolitan Atlanta region, lying approximately 30 miles southwest of the state capital.

 Despite its proximity to the state’s largest city, Newnan has its own distinct ambience and history.
 It was founded in 1828, during the first wave of European-American settlement in the southeast of the United States.